-If you are reading this blog then it is more likely you are looking to get some assistance with configuring a VPN on the ASA.
-What if I tell you that configuring site-to-site VPN on the Cisco ASA only requires around 15 lines of configuration.
+If you are reading this blog, it is more likely you want some assistance with configuring a VPN on the ASA.
+What if I tell you that configuring site-to-site VPN on the Cisco ASA only requires around 15 lines of configuration?
 Better yet, you may only need less than 10 lines if you already have another tunnel configured.

 This blog post assumes prior knowledge of Cisco ASA CLI syntax and site-to-site VPN fundamentals.